Tresco’s local, offering award-winning food and drink just a stone’s throw from New Grimsby quay...

 Our chefs have devised a menu that showcases the best of land and sea, changing regularly to make use of the finest seasonal produce from across the islands and the westcountry.

 Expect to find juicy Bryher lobster and crab, succulent Tresco Beef burgers, meaty fish landed just across the water in Cornwall, and fresh vegetables from Tresco Abbey Garden.

-Oh – and whether it’s Mother’s Day, the first crop of island asparagus, a fresh delivery of Tresco Beef, or even American Thanksgiving, Sarah loves nothing more than getting creative with a special menu.
+Oh – and whether it’s Mother’s Day, the first crop of island asparagus, a fresh delivery of Tresco Beef, or even American Thanksgiving, our creative chefs love nothing more than getting creative with a special menu.

 It may prove difficult to leave.
 The traditional bar is packed with nautical memorabilia…lounges have a friendly, bustling ambienceMichelin ‘Eating Out in Pubs’ Guide

 If you're sitting enjoying a drink on the terrace, you may well spot a lobster boat leaving Bryher.
 That will be the Penders of Island Fish bringing over the catch of the day...Read More